Hits Radio Liverpool: Launch and early years

+Frequency split

 In 1989, the Conservative government enforced new regulation to enable better choice by ceasing the simulcasting of radio stations on both AM and FM.
-Radio City split its frequencies by continuing its top 40 format on FM under the recently introduced new name City FM.
+Radio City split its frequencies by continuing its top 40 format on FM under the recently introduced new name, City FM.
 On AM, a new talk station was launched called City Talk 1548 AM.
 This was unusual as most stations launched 'golden oldie' stations on their former AM frequencies.
 The City Talk experiment proved short-lived and Radio City Gold launched in its place in 1991, later known as City Gold.
 The AM service rebranded as Magic 1548 on Monday 17 March 1997.

-In 1998, the company was bought out by EMAP Radio, who renamed the main FM station back to a modern version of its original name, as Radio City 96.7, the name it still uses currently.
-Two years later, the station left its original Stanley Street base and on Tuesday 18 July 2000, Radio City began broadcasting from St. John's Beacon, which in the past was a revolving restaurant and viewing platform.
+In 1991, the company was acquired by EMAP Radio, who renamed the main FM station back to a modern version of its original name, as Radio City 96.7, the name it used until 2014.
+The station left its original Stanley Street base and on Tuesday 18 July 2000, the station began broadcasting from St. John's Beacon, which in the past was a revolving restaurant and viewing platform.

 The City Talk format was revived when, on 9 November 2006, it was announced by Ofcom that Radio City had beaten competition from rival broadcasters to win a new FM licence for a talk station for the Liverpool area.
 The new City Talk launched on 28 January 2008 and broadcasts on 105.9 FM.
-Due to poor listening figures, the station has since dropped most of its presenters and had a format change which means, outside of peak listening hours like breakfast and drivetime, the station now broadcasts a mix of classic hit music similar to the music played on sister station Magic 1548, although under the format change the station is not allowed to simulcast with Magic, only Radio City.
+Due to poor listening figures, the station dropped most of its presenters and had a format change which meant, outside of peak listening hours such as breakfast and drivetime, the station broadcast a mix of classic hit music similar to the music played on sister station Magic 1548, although under the format change the station was not allowed to simulcast with Magic, only Radio City.